Unforgiven (2005)

 The 2005 Unforgiven was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was the eighth annual Unforgiven and took place on September 18, 2005, at the Ford Center in Oklahoma City, Oklahoma, held exclusively for wrestlers from the promotion's Raw brand division.

-The main event was a standard wrestling match, in which Kurt Angle defeated WWE Champion John Cena, after Cena used the Championship belt on Angle, leading to a disqualification, but since a championship cannot change hands via countout or disqualification, Cena retained the title.
-Two featured bouts on the undercard were an other standard match, in which Shawn Michaels defeated Chris Masters, and a Steel Cage match, where the ring is enclosed by a steel cage, in which Matt Hardy defeated Edge.
+The main event was a standard wrestling match, in which Kurt Angle defeated WWE Champion John Cena, after Cena used the Championship belt on Angle, leading to a disqualification, but since a championship cannot change hands via countout or disqualification unless stipulated, Cena retained the title.
+Two featured bouts on the undercard were another standard match, in which Shawn Michaels defeated Chris Masters, and a Steel Cage match, where the ring is enclosed by a steel cage, in which Matt Hardy defeated Edge.

 Unforgiven grossed over $485,000 in ticket sales from an attendance of approximately 8,000, and received about 243,000 pay-per-view buys.
 This amount was higher than the previous year's event.
 When the event was released on DVD, it reached a peak position of third on Billboards DVD Sales Chart.

 Production

 Background

-The event was held at the Ford Center in Oklahoma City, Oklahoma.
+The eighth Unforgiven was held at the Ford Center in Oklahoma City, Oklahoma.

-Unforgiven was first held by World Wrestling Entertainment (WWE) as the 21st in Your House pay-per-view (PPV) in April 1998.
-Following the discontinuation of the In Your House series in February 1999, Unforgiven branched off as its own PPV in September that year, becoming WWE's annual September PPV.
-The 2005 event was the eighth event in the Unforgiven chronology and took place on September 18 at the Ford Center in Oklahoma City, Oklahoma.
-Like the previous two years' events, it featured wrestlers exclusively from the Raw brand.
+Unforgiven was an annual professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 21st In Your House PPV event in April 1998.
+Following the discontinuation of the In Your House series in February 1999, Unforgiven continued as its own PPV event in September that year, becoming WWE's annual September PPV.
+The eighth event took place on September 18, 2005, at the Ford Center in Oklahoma City, Oklahoma.
+Like the previous two years's events, it featured wrestlers exclusively from the Raw brand.

 Storylines

 Eight professional wrestling matches were scheduled on the event's card beforehand, which were planned with predetermined outcomes by WWE's script writers.
 The buildup to these matches and scenarios that took place before, during and after the event were also planned by the script writers.
 The event featured wrestlers and other talent from Raw's brand – a storyline expansion in which WWE assigned its employees.
-Wrestlers portrayed either a villainous or fan favorite gimmick, as they followed a series of events which generally built tension, leading to a wrestling match.